lupyuen/lupyuen.github.io/src/lorawan.md

 # Troubleshoot LoRaWAN

-If our LoRaWAN Gateway didn't receive the data packet from BL602, here's what we can check...
+If our LoRaWAN Gateway didn't receive the data packet from BL602, here are some troubleshooting tips...

 1.  __Check the LoRa Transceiver__